brianredbeard/rucat/README.md

   - `xml`: Structured XML output with file and line metadata.
   - `json`: A clean JSON array of file entries, perfect for scripting and programmatic use.
+  - `pretty`: Syntax highlighting for a wide range of languages.
+Syntax is chosen based on: 1) the `--pretty-syntax` flag, 2) a Vim modeline in the file (e.g., `vim: ft=rust`), or 3) the file extension.
 - **Line Numbering**: Prepend line numbers to every line with the `-n` or `--numbers` flag.
 - **Flexible Input**: